 Laboratory Countertops and Bench Tops

 Today’s laboratory needs must meet the highest international standards and comply with rigorous codes.
 Therefore, selecting the right laboratory countertop material is of crucial importance in an environment where tests and experiments must not be contaminated.
-Factors for choosing a laboratory worktop include hygiene, cleanliness, chemical and stain resistance and are essential to the longevity of the work surface.
+Factors for choosing a laboratory countertop include hygiene, cleanliness, chemical and stain resistance and are essential to the longevity of the laboratory countertop.

 Lab Furniture and Fume Hoods Inc. can help you successfully choose from a wide variety of laboratory countertop and bench top materials for a solution that meets your needs for durability and budget.
 We can combine different materials to successfully create bench tops and countertops to meet specific applications and specifications.
 We also offer a variety of lab accessories to pair with your countertop including lab sinks, faucets and fixtures.